 Excellent video marketing content and pop culture go together for a couple of reasons.

 To begin with, playing off of what’s already popular is a great way to show your company’s properly in step with the times.

 It’s also an excellent opportunity to show off your cleverness, humor, and mastery of what it takes to make a lasting connection with an audience.

 Take the video below, for instance.
-It’s a classic HootSuite marketing video that played perfectly off of the then-popularity of HBO’s Game of Thrones to tell the company’s own brand story.
+It’s a classic HootSuite marketing video that played perfectly off the then-popularity of HBO’s Game of Thrones to tell the company’s brand story.